Medicare Coverage for Durable Medical EquipmentPosted by Medicare Made Clear

 - You are unable to use a cane, walker or manual wheelchair, but are able to safely use a scooter or a power wheelchair.

 Medicare Advantage (Part C) plans are required to cover everything that Original Medicare covers.
-This is true for both DME and other benefits covered by the plan.
-The main difference between Original Medicare and Medicare Advantage lies in how you get DME covered.
-For example, a Medicare Advantage plan may require prior authorization in order for DME to be covered.
-You may also need to use a doctor and a DME supplier who are in the plan’s network.
+This is true for both durable medical equipment and other benefits covered by the plan.
+The main difference between Original Medicare and Medicare Advantage lies in how you get a durable medical equipment item covered.
+For example, a Medicare Advantage plan may require prior authorization in order for items to be covered.
+You may also need to use a doctor and a Medicare-approved supplier who is in the plan’s network.